ianwengchan/ianwengchan.github.io/_pages/cv.md

 Education
 ======
-* Candidate, Doctor of Philosophy (starting September 2020)
+* Candidate, Doctor of Philosophy
   * Actuarial Science and Mathematical Finance
   * University of Toronto, Statistical Sciences

-* Candidate, Master of Financial Insurance (2019 − August 2020)
+* Candidate, Master of Financial Insurance, 2020
   * University of Toronto, Statistical Sciences

-* Honours Bachelor of Science (2015 − 2019)
+* Honours Bachelor of Science, 2019
   * Specialist in Actuarial Science, Major in Statistics, Minor in Mathematics
   * University of Toronto
-  ** Awards: Dean's List (2015 – 2019), The Provost's Scholar Award (2018 - 2019), The George Gray Falle Scholarships (2016 - 2018)
+  * *Awards: Dean's List (2015 – 2019), The Provost's Scholar Award (2018 - 2019), The George Gray Falle Scholarships (2016 - 2018)*

 Experience
 ======